nielskee/draft-articles/tech-hiring-pt1.md

 ## Communicate, But Don't Specify

-You don't have to look far for terrible role specifications, and I won't inflict any on you here<sup>[3](#fn3)</sup>.
+You don't have to look far for terrible job specifications, and I won't inflict any on you here<sup>[3](#fn3)</sup>.
 Most job specifications for developer roles are endless laundry-lists of technologies, frameworks, languages and platforms.
 They're low-level